3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 ---

-This is the first post of a series about developing type-1, native or bare-metal hypervisors.
+This is the first post of a series about developing type-1 hypervisors, also known as *native* or *bare-metal* hypervisors.
 It introduces to Intel's VMX technology, describes interactions between a virtual machine and a hypervisor as well as gives some insight on the control structures required.
 This post should give some theoretical knowledge base required for the next ones, in which we will implement a basic hypervisor using [Bareflank](https://github.com/Bareflank/hypervisor).
 It assumes that you have some knowledge about IA-32 architecture.

 ## Introduction to VMX